langleyfoxall/technologies/qualityassurance/QA Stages, Formatting and GuideLines.md

 # 📚 QA Testing Stages, Formatting and GuideLines

-This Section is to instruct on when to test and how you should be formatting the Bugs.
+This Section is to instruct on when to test, how you should be formatting the Bugs raised and GuideLines for QA

-For staging we are following a multi stage testing to enable us to ensure that the customer is getting a bug free and fully functioning system.
-This will be a merge between Agile and Waterfall.

 ## Developing with QA in mind